 The answer for most would be “Um, personal style, I think?”
 This question is a little more complicated than I had anticipated so I’m going to tackle what it means to look good versus being about personal style the best I can.

 First of all, there are different types of fashion blogs: those that are image conscious, where the blogger is concerned about looking good and taking good photos, and others that are focused on fashion and design aesthetic, sometimes stimulating intelligent conversation about art and the fashion industry.
-I also get the sense that there’s the “in between” where bloggers try to focus on both, but the focus on image usually leans more towards one or the other: looking good or being artistic.
+I also get the sense that there’s the “in between” where bloggers try to focus on both, but the focus on image usually leans more towards one or the other: looking good or their personal style.

-With the power of influence bloggers have now creates this idealization of looking perfect and, usually, very hetero (where are the alt girls on Tumblr and Pinterest?).
-There are these same issues within the fashion industry, but because fashion blogs are all under the guise of personal style and being real, I feel like it’s good to point out that a lot of images we’re seeing these days are misleading.
+With the power of influence bloggers have now creates this status quo of looking perfect and, usually, very hetero (where are the alt girls at?).
+There are these same issues within the fashion industry, but because fashion blogs are all under the guise of personal style and being real, especially to their dedicated readers, I feel like it’s good to point out that a lot of images we’re seeing these days are misleading and inauthentic.

 “I think it’s dangerous to one’s self-image to make posts strictly based on ‘Hey!
 Look at me and how great I look (even though my hips, nose, skin and hair are all different than what I actually have.’
 It’s easy to get to that point when the fashion side of it is not as important when, like you said, everyone has access to any trend,” says Whitney.
 “You can put the most unique outfit on, and as soon as you post it, 1000 other girls go out and grab it and wear it that same day.
 So that can lead to a ‘Well, I can wear this better than you can’ mentality; leading to ‘looking good’ vs. ‘personal style’.”